syncfusion-content/wpf-docs/wpf/SfDiagram/Printing.md

 {% endhighlight %}
 {% endtabs %}

-3. Now run the application and you can see page header in all the pages.
+3.Now run the application and you can see page header in all the pages.
 In the same way, you can set `PrintSettings.PrintPageFooterTemplate` also.

  ![](Printing_images/header.png)